How to Start a Crystal Collection

 Crystals are not only beautiful specimens of nature but can also be a great source of support in your everyday life.
 I created this post as a simple reference guide to help you get started with a crystal collection of your own.
 (Note: Once you start, you may find it hard to stop!)

 (Disclosure: This post may contain affiliate links.
-If you choose to purchase anything through them, there is no extra cost to you.
+If you choose to purchase anything from them, there is no extra cost to you.
 I simply make a small commission from the sale which allows me to keep my blog up and running.
 Thank you for supporting Joi-Knows-How.com).

 1. What are Crystals?